jeeliz/jeelizFaceFilter/README.md

 #### Canvas and video resolutions

 We strongly recommend the use of the `JeelizResizer` helper in order to size the canvas to the display size in order to not compute more pixels than required.
 This helper also computes the best camera resolution, which is the closer to the canvas actual size.
 If the camera resolution is too high compared to the canvas resolution, your application will be unnecessarily slowed because it is quite costly to refresh the WebGL texture for each video frame.
 And if the video resolution is too low compared to the canvas resolution, the image will be blurry.
 You can take a look at the THREE.js boilerplate to see how it is used.
-To use the helper, you first need to include it in the HTML code :
+To use the helper, you first need to include it in the HTML code:
 ```
 <script type="text/javascript" src="https://appstatic.jeeliz.com/faceFilter/JeelizResizer.js"></script>
 ```
-Then in your main script, before initializing Jeeliz FaceFilter, you should call it to size the canvas to the best resolution and to find the optimal video resolution :
+Then in your main script, before initializing Jeeliz FaceFilter, you should call it to size the canvas to the best resolution and to find the optimal video resolution:
 ```
 JeelizResizer.size_canvas({
   canvasId: 'jeeFaceFilterCanvas',